OttawaESS/client-ess-site/src/pages/services.md

           description: >-
             Ready to gear up like an engineer?
 Come to the ESS office to check out all our cool merch!
 From hoodies to hats and patches, we’ve got something for everyone!
 Merch can also be purchased through our online store.

-        - title: Equipment Rentals ($50/Item/Day)
+        - title: Equipment Rentals
           image: images/services/equipments.png
           description: >-
             Need some equipment?
 We might be able to help!
-ESS offers rentals for projectors, speakers, and tables for just $50 per day!
+ESS offers rentals for projectors, speakers, and tables!
 Come on down to the office for more information.

     - type: cta_section
       title: Shop Our Merch Online
       subtitle: >-